Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 - New commands `rbw developers payment` and `rbw developers methods` have been added to list the developer's billing account information and the list of payment methods registered.

+- New command `rbw developers method` has been added to list all information regarding an existing payment method.

 - New command `rbw developers subscriptions` has been added to list the subscriptions associated to each application.

 - New command `rbw developers delete payment` to remove a developer's billing account (`app_superAdmin` role only).

+- New command `rbw developers delete method` to remove an existing payment method.

 - New option `--file <file>` or `-f <file>` has been added to API `rbw metrics application` in order to extract and save metrics in a CSV file.